 Dermot has had his own business for nearly 30 years.
 He is a father and husband, and through this is aware of the various challenges and difficulties that life can bring with it.

 My aim is to work collaboratively with you to explore your needs and goals, giving you the support and focus needed to meet them.

 Whilst working with a group of clients, all of whom were living with a Physical and/or Sensory Disability, made me realise the strong connection between the Mind and the Body, and how by getting ou

-When someone's daily life becomes bogged down by a personal difficulty, and they often cannot find a way through it for themselves, they can suffer from distressing feelings of insecurity and loss
+When someone's daily life becomes bogged down by a personal difficulty, they often cannot find a way through it for themselves, so they can suffer from distressing feelings of insecurity, distress

 Explore our articles and interviews

 James Tapper suggests that Charles Dickens’s famous seasonal novel contains much that reflects the human givens approach to therapy.

 Most people think ethics is concerned with truth, justice, equality, loyalty, fairness, values, principles, morals, etc. All these words in italics are abstractions.
 They are content free.
 They contain no sensory information.
 Such words used to be called 'reifications' in philosophy and are now more commonly called 'nominalisations'.

 An article about the human givens approach that appeared in the major American publication, Family Therapy Magazine.

 Ros Jeal describes how she is helping women stop themselves from being lured back into abusive relationships.